 Rethink finding satisfaction at work

-In his latest book, The Song of Significance, Godin lays out what he thinks is wrong with our workplaces – and it’s the absence of doing work with meaning and significance.
+In his book, The Song of Significance, Godin lays out what he thinks is wrong with our workplaces – and it’s the absence of doing work with meaning and significance.

 Our workplaces are like beehives he reckons, where we busily do tasks that we are set buzzing around in the hope the activity will bring us satisfaction.